crazydiamondzgy/iot-coap-client-c-sdk/README.md

 # UCOAP
-A minimum, simplet, fast C implementation of COAP(RFC 7252) misc platform.
+Tiny C implementation of COAP(RFC 7252) Client for misc platform.
 Copyright (C) 2014--2015 by crazydiamondzgy

 ## Feature

 1. Affort a minimun footprint as least as it possible
-2. Asynchronous mode, single thread make the developing easily.
+2. Both synchronous and asynchronous mode for OS and NON-OS system
 3. Performance highly optimized for the embeded system.
 4. Support all the platform I hope.

+## Compatibility

 ## Todo List
 1. add timer loop to check the timeout